Ayoze Pérez: Leicester City

-Loan to Real Betis
+Real Betis

 On 31 January 2023, Pérez joined Real Betis on loan for the remainder of the 2022–23 season.
-He scored his first goal for the club in a Europa League match against Manchester United at Old Trafford on 9 March 2023.
+He scored his first goal for the club in a 4–1 Europa League defeat against Manchester United at Old Trafford on 9 March.
+Later that year, on 5 June, following Leicester City's relegation from the Premier League, it was announced that Pérez and six other first team players would be leaving the club upon the expiration of their contracts at the end of the month.

+On 6 July 2023, after being a free agent, Pérez joined Betis on a permanent basis and signed a four-year contract with the club.

+Villarreal

+On 13 August 2024, Pérez joined fellow La Liga club Villarreal on a four-year contract with the club.
+He scored three goals in his first five league games for Villarreal.
+He marked his debut season with Villarreal by scoring 19 goals, making him the club's top scorer.

 International career

 On 29 August 2014, Pérez received his first call-up to the Spain national under-21 team for the 2015 European Under-21 Championships qualifying matches against Hungary and Austria.
 He made his under-21 debut as a 77th-minute substitute for Munir El Haddadi against Hungary on 4 September.

+On 27 May 2024, Pérez was called up to the senior national team's provisional squad for the UEFA Euro 2024.
+A few days later, on 5 June, he recorded his first goal and assist on his debut in a 5–0 friendly victory against Andorra at the Estadio Nuevo Vivero.

 Personal life

 Pérez's older brother, Samuel, is also a forward, who has played for Blyth Spartans and Berwick Rangers.
 He currently plays for Alnwick Town in the Northern Football Alliance Premier Division.
 His cousin María José Pérez is a forward for Levante UD Femenino and the Spain women's national team.

-After leaving Newcastle, Perez became the subject of a comedy drama based on a true story when a teenage girl convinced her parents to buy the property next to his.
-On the day they moved in, Perez was transferred to Leicester City.
-The show, starring ex-Emmerdale star Charlie Hardwick and local stand-up comedian, Mike Milligan was recorded by the Newcastle Evening Chronicle as “the most incredible story to come out of the WAGS generation”.
+After leaving Newcastle, Pérez became the subject of a comedy-drama based on a true story when a teenage girl convinced her parents to buy the property next to his.
+On the day they moved in, Pérez was transferred to Leicester City.
+The show, starring ex-Emmerdale star Charlie Hardwick and local stand-up comedian Mike Milligan, was recorded by the Newcastle Evening Chronicle as “the most incredible story to come out of the WAGS generation”.